 The McGill Writing Centre offers several 1-credit courses in academic and scholarly communication.
 Most of these courses form part of the Graphos program for graduate students and postdoctoral fellows.
-Graphos courses cannot be counted toward the requirements of a graduate program (the sole exception being the non-thesis Master's program in Second Language Education, toward which only CESL 641, CEAP 642, and CEAP 643 may be counted).
+Graphos courses cannot be counted toward the requirements of a graduate program (the sole exception being the non-thesis Master's program in Second Language Education, toward which only WCOM 642, WCOM 645, WCOM 661, WCOM 662 may be counted).
 Note: Since Graphos courses finish before the end of the full term, the standard add/drop and withdrawal dates do not apply.
 Before registering, please consult the Graphos website for more details about deadlines.

 Students looking for information about course registration/withdrawal policies should refer to the Regulations section of the Graduate e-calendar.
 Among other things, this section includes information about the course change period and course withdrawal policies.

-Graduate students enrolled in the McGill Writing Centre's Graphos courses should note that these courses have only 10 class meetings.
+Graduate students enrolled in the McGill Writing Centre's Graphos courses should note that the courses have ~ 13 contact hours (typically 10 meetings of ~80 minutes per class meeting).
 Therefore, the standard add/drop and withdrawal dates do not apply.
 Please consult the Graphos website for more details.